wkrzemien/wkrzemien.github.io/_pages/research.md

 My current PET-related work consists of the coordination of the J-PET Total Body Software group, responsible for the preparation of medical data processing and image reconstruction software for the next generation of cost-effective total-body PET tomography scanners.
 This involves software development [tools](https://github.com/JPETTomography) including image reconstruction algorithms, Monte Carlo simulations, and applications of the machine learning methods to PET tomography.
 In the past, I was coordinating the development of data analysis [framework](https://www.sciencedirect.com/science/article/pii/S2352711020300509).
 I am a member of the OpenGate steering committee since 2019.
-We are especially focused on the assessment of the total-body scanners and on the development of novel PET methods ,e.g. positronium tomography, using GATE.
+We are especially focused on the assessment of the total-body scanners and on the development of novel PET methods, e.g. positronium tomography, using GATE (see our overview article, published in Physics in Medicine and Biology: [link](https://iopscience.iop.org/article/10.1088/1361-6560/abf276)).

 * Image reconstruction algorithms for total-body PET scanners
 * image corrections